samblenny/ocfpga/experiments/03_headers_and_logic_analyzer/README.md

 ![screenshot of Saleae Logic 1.x logic analyzer software](Logic-screenshot.png)

 The traces are pretty boring.
 Apparently the LED blinking firmware does not output anything on those pins.
 That's fine though.
-The point was to
+The point was to connect the wiring, install Logic, and make sure that it runs without errors.

 # Next Steps